Osamaseid/BE-Capstone-Project/README.md

 ## Overview

-BE-Capstone-Project is a Django-based web application designed to [briefly describe the purpose of your project, e.g., "provide a platform for users to register and manage their profiles"].
+BE-Capstone-Project is a Django-based web application .
 This project utilizes modern web technologies and best practices to ensure a robust and scalable application.

 ## Features